HewlettPackard/supersim/docs/auto_sims.md

 task.
 If the output files don't exist or if the input files are newer than the output files, the task will be executed, otherwise it will be bypassed.

-The next two sections create the parsing tasks using [SSparse][] and the latency distribution plotting tasks using `sslqp`.
+The next two sections create the parsing tasks using [SSParse][] and the latency percentile plotting tasks using [SSPlot][].
 The methodology is very similar to creating the simulation task with one exception.
 The parsing and plotting tasks can't begin until the corresponding preceding task has completed.
 For this functionality the tasks are given a dependency pointing back to the corresponding preceding task.

-The next section generates load vs. latency plots using `ssllp`.
+The next section generates load vs. latency plots using [SSPlot][].
 Again, the process is similar to the previous description but in this case the results from a whole injection rate sweep produce a single plot.
 Thus, there are many dependencies for these tasks not just one.

-The last section generates the comparative load vs. latency plots using `sslcp`.
+The last section generates the comparative load vs. latency plots using [SSPlot][].
 This script generates one of these plots for all latency metrics produced by SSPlot (Mean, Median, 90th%, 99.99th%, etc.).
 The dependencies of these tasks list all parsing tasks as they use all of them to generate the plots.